Lay Ecclesial Formation

 The Admissions and Degrees Committee acts upon applications when complete.
 Applications for the fall semester should be completed by July 1.
 Applications for the spring semester should be completed by November 1.

 Accessibility to School of Theology programs is a high priority.
-Graduate options meet at the main campus weeknights and Saturday morning.
-The non-degreed Certificate option meets at the main campus and two-year satellite locations that rotate throughout the Archdiocese.
-Satellite locations for 2019-2021 include St. Christopher in Vandalia and Mercy West Hospital in Montfort Heights.
+Graduate courses meet at the main campus weeknights and Saturday morning.
+Certificate courses are held at the main campus and satellite locations that rotate throughout the Archdiocese.
+The satellite location for 2020-2021 include Saint John the Baptist in Tipp City.